LandRegistry/digital-street-3d-ui/README.md

 This file gets added to the test-output folder.
 The test-output folder is created if doesn't exist.

-To run the integration tests if you are using the common dev-env you can run `docker-compose exec flask-skeleton-ui make integrationtest` or, using the alias, `integration-test flask-skeleton-ui`.
+To run the integration tests if you are using the common dev-env you can run `docker-compose exec flask-search_index_map_ui-ui make integrationtest` or, using the alias, `integration-test flask-search_index_map_ui-ui`.

 ## Application Framework implementation